 Shipley course titles equivalent to NEPA 6260: CNRM/AM - Cultural and Natural Resource Management and Adaptive Management; CNRM/ESA - Cultural and Natural Resource Management and and ESA Overview; IFEL - Integrating Federal Environmental Laws into NEPA

 Elective Courses - 3 semester credits or 4.5 continuing education units

 Participants are required to take three courses from the following list.
-Each of these courses consists of two instructional days, with additional time required to complete reading and examination assignments.
+Each of these courses consists of one to two instructional days, with additional time required to complete reading and examination assignments.

 Risk Communications for NEPA Specialists - 1 credit or 1.5 continuing education units